open/close all folders

 - Other prominent female Canadian politicians of Campbell's generation such as Alexa McDonough and Sheila Copps fall under this as well.

-- Tarja Halonen, President of Finland.
+- Tarja Halonen, former President of Finland.
 Unfortunately, this makes her a dead ringer for Conan O'Brien.

 - Helen Clark, former Prime Minister of New Zealand.